Bai Juyi: Modern assessment

 Burton Watson says of Bai Juyi: "he worked to develop a style that was simple and easy to understand, and posterity has requited his efforts by making him one of the most well-loved and widely read of all Chinese poets, both in his native land and in the other countries of the East that participate in the appreciation of Chinese culture.
 He is also, thanks to the translations and biographical studies by Arthur Waley, one of the most accessible to English readers".

 In popular culture

 Bai Juyi is one of the main characters of the 2017 Chinese fantasy film Legend of the Demon Cat, where he is portrayed by Huang Xuan.
-It the movie, the poet is solving a murder mystery and struggles to finish his famous poem, "Song of Everlasting Regret".
+It the movie, the poet is solving a murder mystery and struggles to finish his famous poem, "Song of Everlasting Regret."

+The American poet, Allen Ginsberg, wrote "Reading Bai Juyi" during his 1984 trip to China.
+The poem was written in Shanghai over the course of one day and the final section is a "transformation" (Ginsberg's description) of a poem by Bai.